faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 **Open to PhD positions (Fall 2026)**
 {{% /callout %}}

-I am an undergraduate ECE student at DHIET with a strong focus on Machine Learning, Computer Vision, and AI for medical imaging.
-I am deeply grateful for the mentorship and guidance I have received from my advisors and supervisors throughout my research journey.
+I am an undergraduate ECE student at [DHIET]{https://dhiet.edu.eg/}, passionate about Machine Learning, Computer Vision \& Language.
 At SUNY Buffalo, I had the privilege of working with [Prof. Junsong Yuan](https://cse.buffalo.edu/~jsyuan/index.html) on visually grounded reasoning for counterfactual explanations in MRI and contributing to Human–Object Interaction (HOI) detection on the V-COCO and HICO-DET datasets.

 In Spring–Summer 2025, I was honored to intern at [Prof. Min Xu’s Xu Lab](https://xulabs.github.io/min-xu/) at CMU, where I contributed to CryoET volume alignment and classification.
 I am also grateful for the opportunity to serve as Research Lead and Think Tank Member at the [Zewail City Computing Society (ZCCS)](https://eg.linkedin.com/company/zewail-city-computing-society), helping to guide AI research initiatives.